ImPro2/Chernobyl/README.md

 # Documentation

-The full docummentation for Chernobyl Engine is [right here](/Resources/Documentation/Documentation.md).
+The full documentation for Chernobyl Engine is [right here](/Resources/Documentation/Documentation.md).

 # Inspiration